 By spotting these signs early and taking action, you can help support your employees and benefit your business as a whole.

 Taking on this responsibility is no easy feat.
-You may be feeling overwhelmed by all this information and wondering what exact steps you need to take to implement or enhance your wellbeing strategy.
+You may be feeling overwhelmed by all this information or worried about how it affects your own wellbeing and wondering what exact steps you need to take to implement or enhance your wellbeing strategy.

-Well, being in the business of people management we’re here to help.
+Well, being in the business of people management we are here to help.

 Solutions to support your team’s wellbeing don’t have to be complicated or expensive.
 In fact, some of the most effective ways to boost mental health in the workplace are often simple, free, or low-cost.

-By utilising and actioning these essential solutions, you can ensure year-round wellbeing support that helps you protect your people and meet your safety obligations.
+By utilizing and actioning these essential solutions, you can ensure year-round wellbeing support that protects your people and yourself, giving you peace of mind.